A Return to Love: Praise

-Williamson promoted the book as well as A Course in Miracles when she appeared on the Oprah Winfrey Show, an episode that received more pro-viewer mail than any other show for 1992.
+Williamson promoted the book, as well as A Course in Miracles, when she appeared on the Oprah Winfrey Show, an episode that received more pro viewer mail than any other show for 1992.
 She also spoke of the book, and The Course, when she was interviewed by Barbara Walters on the ABC television show 20/20.
-In July 2012, twenty years after the book was published, Williamson was interviewed by Oprah Winfrey on a Super Soul Sunday (OWN TV) episode titled, "20 Years After A Return to Love".
+In July 2012, about 20 years after the book was published, Williamson was interviewed by Oprah Winfrey on a Super Soul Sunday (OWN TV) episode titled, "20 Years After 'A Return to Love'".

 Criticism

-The book has also been labeled by critics as having paranormal and anti-science philosophy in regard to health issues.
-However, Williamson has rebuffed such framing:
+The book has also been labeled by critics as having paranormal and antiscience philosophy in regard to health issues.
+Williamson has rebuffed such framing, though, saying: "This entire idea of me as antimedicine and antiscience could not be further from the truth."

 Chapter 8 of the book, titled "Body", is the most criticized.